Where the Land of the Bible Meets Modern Archaeology

 MA students on one of the field trips to an ancient site in Israel

-As Steilmann notes, Ancient Israel MA has definitely shaped his future.
-He is now planning to pursue a PhD in archaeology, with a focus on the Jezreel Valley, combining biblical texts and archaeological findings to deepen the understanding of the region’s history.
+As Steilmann notes, his studies at TAU have definitely shaped his future.
+He is now planning to pursue a PhD in archaeology, with a focus on the Jezreel Valley, combining biblical texts and archaeological findings to deepen the understanding of the region's history.

 “The journey has been incredible, and I look forward to what lies ahead in archaeology.”—Steilmann